How to Use the A.C.T.

 They may also refer back to the form to make sure they’ve answered your questions and explained the next steps clearly.

-4. Take the form with you or leave it behind
+4. Take the form with you

 Tips: